FIRE – Financial Independence, Retire Early

 I had to modify some of the formulae in the sheet to pick amounts for all the goals.
 These modifications are marked in light blue fill.
 More than 90% of the information in the sheet is retained from the original version.

 I created a new sheet that captures yearly outflows under various heads – Education, Retirement, others, etc. This is the last sheet in the file.
 Since the calculator is for all goals, there could be large variations in yearly expenses.

 I extended the buckets to a total of 11 years.
 If each bucket is for 5 years, then the calculator can be used for a period upto 55 years from now.
-I modified the structure so that the buckets start right away, instead of from retirement.
+For the aggressive version, I modified the structure so that the buckets start right away, instead of from retirement.
 (This modification makes the calculator specific to early retirement scenario.)
 I also modified the relevant cells to pick the expense amount for that year from the cashflow sheet.

 When the calculations from the buckets are plugged back, the Retirement_Inputs sheet gives a clear idea of the net corpus required, and the monthly investments required to achieve that corpus.
 If this monthly investment can be met, then it is feasible to achieve early financial freedom.